uncagedlemur/enablement-interview/slide1.md

 - Enhanced Scalability and Efficiency

 ???
+## These include three key benefits that embody IaC methodology:

 - Integrating Packer with Terraform harnesses Infrastructure as Code (IaC) synergy by combining Packer's image creation capabilities with Terraform's infrastructure provisioning, ensuring consistent and reproducible environments.

 - This synergy leads to streamlined continuous deployment, reducing complexities and enabling reliable automation throughout the deployment pipeline.